astropy/halotools/docs/quickstart_and_tutorials/tutorials/catalog_analysis/galcat_analysis/basic_examples/galaxy_catalog_analysis_tutorial6.rst

 and :math:`10^{10.75}<M_{\ast}/M_{\odot}<10^{11}` galaxies as the population we'll use as tracers of the velocity field.

+There is also an IPython Notebook in the following location that can be used as a companion to the material in this section of the tutorial:

+    **halotools/docs/notebooks/galcat_analysis/basic_examples/galaxy_catalog_analysis_tutorial6.ipynb**

+By following this tutorial together with this notebook, you can play around with your own variations of the calculation as you learn the basic syntax.

 Generate a mock galaxy catalog
 ------------------------------